shebpamm/shebpamm/README.md

 **[ [website] ] [ [blog] ] [ [linkedin] ]**

-### I'm a 22 year old Information Technology student from Finland
+### I'm a 23 year old Site Reliability Engineer from Finland

 - 🐣 Joined GitHub when I was 11
 - 🐤 First commit at 14 years old